-Heart Murmur Sounds
+Heart Murmur Definition

 Timing and Cadence

-Cardiac auscultation is performed systematically over five locations on the anterior chest wall.
+Heart sounds auscultation is usually taken over five locations on the anterior chest wall.
 Use the stethoscope's diaphragm, switching to the bell to hear lower pitched sounds.

-||Second right intercostal space (ICS), right sternal border|
+|Aortic Valve Area||Second right intercostal space (ICS), right sternal border|

-||Second left intercostal space (ICS), left sternal border|
+|Pulmonic Valve Area||Second left intercostal space (ICS), left sternal border|

-||Third left ICS, left sternal border|
+|Erb's Point||Third left ICS, left sternal border|

-||Fourth left ICS, left sternal border|
+|Tricuspid Valve Area||Fourth left ICS, left sternal border|

-||Fifth ICS, left mid-clavicular line|
+|Mitral Valve Area||Fifth ICS, left mid-clavicular line|

 Heart murmur duration refers to the portion of systole or diastole that the murmur occupies.
 Terms used include short and long.
 Murmurs lasting throughout systole are referred to as holosystolic or pansystolic.

-musical, harsh, blowing, booming, sharp or dull.
+You should also listen for more sound qualities, such as musical, harsh, blowing, booming, sharp or dull.

 Respiration and Patient Position